Basis of Presentation

 Depreciation of equipment is computed using the straight-line method over the estimated useful lives of the assets, which range from three to ten years.
 Leasehold improvements are amortized using the straight-line method over their estimated useful lives or their related lease term, whichever is shorter.
-Depreciation expense of $0.1 million was recognized for each of the three months ended March 31, 2014 and 2013, and is included in operating expenses.
+Depreciation expense recognized for the three months ended September 30, 2014 and 2013 was $0.1 million.
+Depreciation expense for the nine months ended September 30, 2014 and 2013 was $0.2 million.
+Depreciation expense is included in operating expenses.

 Other Current Assets

 Other current assets consist of the following (in thousands):

 Goodwill and Other Identifiable Intangible Assets